keerthanahl16/AI-Powered_Personalized_Learning_Assistant/README.md

-Clone or download the source code to your local machine.
+1.Clone or download the source code to your local machine.

-Install the required dependencies:
+2.Install the required dependencies:

 pip install spacy

-Ensure the en_core_web_sm spaCy model is installed (the application will attempt to download it if not present).
+3.Ensure the en_core_web_sm spaCy model is installed (the application will attempt to download it if not present).

-Run the application:
+4.Run the application:

 python learning_assistant.py